Where to buy Ribbons in Malaysia

 In most cases, the best place to buy ribbons is around Petaling Jaya and Kuala Lumpur, otherwise known as the Klang Valley.

-Several shops sell them, usually sewing shop or craft shops, all located throughout the Klang Valley.
-Some of these shops are located in malls and some at the normal shop lots in the city and outskirts.
+Several shops sell them, usually sewing or craft shops, all located throughout the Klang Valley.
+Some of these shops are located in malls and some at the standard shop lots in the city and outskirts.

 Update December 2020 – Please note that as of January 2020, we do not sell ribbons anymore.